Bağcılar

-Bağcılar is a district located on the European side of Istanbul.
-The district is located near the city centre, just north of Bahçelievler, between the two major ring roads, TEM and D100 (formerly E5).
+Bağcılar is a municipality and district of Istanbul Province, Turkey.
+Its area is 23 km2, and its population is 740,069 (2022).
+It is located on the European side of Istanbul, near the city centre, just north of Bahçelievler, between the two major ring roads, TEM and D100 (formerly E5).
 The district is the fourth most populous in the Istanbul Municipality.
 Bağcılar developed rapidly between the 1970s and 1990s and is primarily residential in nature.
-Bağcılar has a population of 740,069 in 2022.
 The neighborhood is served by the Istanbul Metro and the T1 line of the Istanbul Tram.
-The mayor is Abdullah Özdemir from the Justice and Development Party.
+The mayor is Abdullah Özdemir from the Justice and Development Party, elected in April 2022.

 Etymology

+The area is presumed to have been inhabited in Byzantine times under the name Drypia, as a rural suburb of Constantinople.
 The name Bağcılar was given due to the abundance of vineyards.
 The name bağcılar means "vine growers" in Turkish.
 The district used to be known as Yeşilbağ, which translates to "green vineyard".
 The name was changed to Yeşilbağ when Bağcılar became a town and the name Bağcılar was given again when Bağcılar became a district.
 The old name of Bagcilar, which was largely populated by non-Muslim people in the Ottoman period, was Çıfıtburgaz (Yahudburgaz).

 History

-Ottoman Period Bağcılar
+Ottoman period

 The area of Bağcılar encompassed sparsely populated countryside during the time of the Ottoman Empire until the time of the founding of the Republic of Turkey.
 Young Osman constructed a mosque approximately 400 years ago in an area which is today the center of the district.
 There is a second 400-year-old mosque built by Young Osman which is located on the border of neighboring Güngören.

 Archeological teams and builders have been known to discover historical artifacts while working in Bağcılar.
 There are aqueducts located in the military area of the Bağcılar district which were once in charge of meeting the water needs of Istanbul.
 One of the oldest historical structures in Bağcılar is the historical fountain located in the Mahmutbey neighborhood.
 These fountains were built by the Ottoman sultans in various parts of Istanbul at the time.
+In 2023, a chapel has been discovered which has been built by the Greeks most probably during the 1800.